keichi/binary-parser/README.md

 ### Internal utilities

 ### sizeOf()
-Get the *static* size of the parser definition. id some parser items are of type "string", "array", or "buffer", size can only be determined when using *number* as length option.
+Get the *static* size of the parser definition. if some parser items are of type "string", "array", or "buffer", then the size can only be determined when using *number* as length option.
 If not it will return *NaN*

 ### getLastOffset()
 Get the number of parsed bytes.
-This function can only be called after parsingin some buffer.
+This function can only be called after parsing some buffer.

 ```javascript
 var parser = Parser.start()